dominickwok/pm-criteria/README.md

         + Maintains clarity of product strategy by *defining overarching goals* for the product and how end-users will utltimately interact with the product
         + Maintains product goals that enable *quantitative measurement* of success in achieving the product vision
     - Roadmap
-        + Maintains a product roadmap that *details an efficient methodology* to achieve product goals and vision
+        + Maintains a product roadmap that *details an efficient apporach* to achieve product goals and vision
-            * Question: What do you mean 'efficient methodology' here?
         + Guides product roadmap by injecting *thought-leadership based on industry and technology trends into the vision*

 * Achieves buy-in from product team and internal stakeholders for product strategy